Vishing Scam: How AVP Suite Protects You from Identity Theft

 • Initial Contact:

-You get an unsafe phone call from someone claiming to be from a reputable business enterprise.
-The caller uses a pleasant tone and can even spoof the caller ID to seem valid.
+You receive a dangerous phone call from someone claiming to be from a reputable business enterprise.
+The call is made pleasantly and may even spoof caller ID to appear valid.

 • Establishing Trust: